-We have now successfully learnt about various Git Clients and a few common commands in the previous tutorials.
-Since we have now Installed Git in our system and learnt about it, it is time for some practical on Git Bash.
+We have now successfully learned about various Git Clients and a few common commands in the previous tutorials.
+Since we have now Installed Git in our system and learned about it, it is time for some practical on Git Bash.
 We will try to make some changes to the configuration file of Git and set up our credentials using Git Bash.
 I hope you remember, we will be using Git Bash only for this course.
 In this tutorial, we will

 - Set Up Default Credentials for Git Config

 - View list of User's Settings of Git Config

 Before going on to these sections, we should first understand why we need to make changes to our configuration file as we install Git or start using it for the first time.

 As we install Git in our system, the configuration file takes default values for some of the fields.
 This means Git starts by setting the same files for every user.
 Although many of these values are default and are kept that way, but the personal ones should not.
 This creates a conflict in the identity of the programmer among the team about which we will see through an example in this section.
 So when you first start Git, the common default files (that are common to every user) are searched inside the /etc/gitconfig file of the Git.
 Once these are set, Git has to see the files specific to a particular user.
 These specific files are available under ~/.gitconfig or ~/.config/git/config file.
 The specific file includes your username, your name, etc.

 Visit your Git Bash and type the following command to see the personal Configuration Settings.

 Don't worry about the VI editor.
 We will discuss it while we set up our text editor.
 Press enter and see your configuration file.
 Mine is already set to show you.
 You will not get any value if you have not already set it.